Tyrus Thomas

 Tyrus Wayne Thomas (born August 17, 1986) is an American former professional basketball player.
 He played college basketball for Louisiana State University (LSU) before being drafted fourth overall by the Portland Trail Blazers in the 2006 NBA draft.
 He was then traded to the Chicago Bulls where he went on to play three and a half seasons when in February 2010, he was traded to the Charlotte Bobcats.
+He spent a total of eight seasons in the NBA before retiring in 2016.